BricqsBricqs

 Stars earn free drinks.
 Bonus star challenges twice a month.
 Birthday free drink.
 Tier perk: free customisation.

-Outcome.
 Mobile-app order share lifts, daily-active behavior compounds, app becomes the marketing channel.

 Beauty retail